Gamalielmch/CNN_roundness/README.md

 # CNN_roundness
 CNN to classify of rock’s roundness using convolution neural network.
-We test two architectures, the first was designed a customized and the other is the Resnet-18 well-known
+We use the ResNet-18 to classify images of clasts.
+CNN ResNet-18 has been trained and tested on a dataset of 5200 images of clasts from volcaniclastic deposits.